 Aggregation, introduced in the post, 5 Ways to Make a Bar Chart / An Introduction to Aggregation, is an important concept to consider when creating calculated fields.
 A calculated field for SUM([Profit]) / SUM([Sales]) will give you a very different answer than [Profit] / [Sales], even though both formulas are valid.
 If you do not provide the aggregation within the calculated field, Tableau will calculate the equation for every record in your analysis, then aggregate the answers for all of the rows together when the calculated field is added to the view.
 It is critical to quality check calculated fields and ensure you are seeing expected results before integrating the new measures in your work.

 To this point, we’ve created a new measure for Orders and used the Orders measure within a second new calculated field for AOV.
-Now let’s put the new fields to work by answering our business question: What is the AOV of the product sub-categories I manage compared to everything else?
-For the purposes of this illustration, I’ll pretend that I manage the Copiers, Machines, and Supplies sub-categories.
+Now let’s put the new fields to work by answering our business question: What is the AOV of the product subcategories we manage compared to everything else?
+For the purposes of this illustration, we’ll pretend that we manage the Copiers, Machines, and Supplies subcategories.
 To answer this question, we will create a third calculated field, this time creating a new Sub-Category Segmentation dimension.

-All this calculation is saying is that if the dimension member of Sub-Category matches copiers, machines, or supplies, I want the data to be classified as “My Sub-Categories”.
-If the dimension member is anything other than those three, I want the data to be classified as “Other”.
-To quality check a dimension calculation such as this one, I like to first place the original dimension on the rows shelf, followed by the newly created calculated field to make sure the dimension members are being properly calculated:
+All this calculation is saying is that if the dimension member of Sub-Category matches copiers, machines, or supplies, we want the data to be classified as “My Sub-Categories”.
+If the dimension member is anything other than those three, we want the data to be classified as “Other”.
+To quality check a dimension calculation such as this one, we like to first place the original dimension on the rows shelf, followed by the newly created calculated field to make sure the dimension members are being properly calculated:

 As you can see, my three sub-categories are classified as “My Sub-Categories” in the second column, and everything else is classified as “Other”.

-I’m now ready to answer my business question by putting the AOV calculated field on the view, then slice and dice the measure by the Sub-Category Segment dimension:
+We’re now ready to answer our business question by putting the AOV calculated field on the view, then slice and dice the measure by the Sub-Category Segment dimension:

-The answer clearly shows the AOV for the product sub-categories that I manage is much higher than the AOV for all of the other sub-categories – maybe it’s time I ask for a bonus!
+The answer clearly shows the AOV for the product subcategories that we manage is much higher than the AOV for all of the other subcategories – maybe it’s time we ask for a bonus!